 - 4N foil conductor

-- in copper or silver
+- copper or silver foil

 - foil and plugs cryo-treated

-- no solder joint with the wooden RCA plug
+- Single-Ground Conductor with the Final RCA

 - resonance-enhanced with C37-varnish